What is a Life Cycle Assessment? LCA

 Raw materials extraction and production in India

-Make sure that the scope is agreed upon by all stakeholders involved in the assessment to ensure that the Life Cycle Assessment results are meaningful, representative and will not be challenged.
+Ensure that the scope is agreed upon by all stakeholders involved in the assessment to ensure that the Life Cycle Assessment results are meaningful, representative, and not challenged.

 The product will be linked to one (or several) SKU code(s) in your different systems (ERP, WMS, TMS)

-• Codes can be different from one system to another (SKU Production Code, SKU in Sales Packaging, ..): make sure you have consistent master data to track your items along the value chain
+- Codes can vary from one system to another (SKU Production Code, SKU in Sales Packaging, ..): make sure you have consistent master data to track your items along the value chain.

 For each life cycle stage, you may have different data sources/systems